UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

-The *System* panel at the Render tab of the Properties editor lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop the Blender Game Engine, and whether to maintain geometry in the internal memory of the Graphic card.
+The *System* panel at the Render tab of the Properties editor lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop UPBGE, etc.

 .. figure:: /images/game-engine_settings_render_system.png
-   :width: 300px

    System panel in the Render tab.